hackclub/hackclub/workshops/online-pong/README.md

 Now, you can go ahead and share the link to your game with your friends, and have fun playing and hacking it!

-If you got stuck and need to check your code, you can [view any of my  files on this GitHub repo](https://github.com/scitronboy/multiplayer-pong/tree/workshop/replit)
+If you got stuck and need to check your code, you can [view any of the files from my version on this GitHub repo](https://github.com/scitronboy/multiplayer-pong/tree/workshop/replit)

 #### Examples of how people have customized it: